 Any student who receives a grade of "F" for Academic Misconduct will be allowed to repeat the class.
 Please note that the Repeat Policy may not apply in every instance.
 We recommend that you consult with your Academic Advisor or the Registrar's Office to discuss your options.

 How will an Academic Misconduct report affect my future?
+Is this in my permanent record?

 How do I appeal?